Laxmar/AI_Server/README.md

 How to run:
 1. Using docker

     Just install docker and use 'docker-compose up' command to run server

 2. Locally (not recommended)

     So try: install node > 8, typescipt, ts-node, npm install, npm start Should works, but require validation and time to create detail instruction

-Server listens on port 8000

 How to communicate with server: